-By Cat Stardew.
-Last Updated 29th June 2022.
+By Marlon Redding.
+Last Updated 17th February 2023.
 On this page, we are going to present an example case study, that is aimed at demonstrating how compensation for a broken hand at work could amount to £30,000 or more.
 We will also look at some of the most common kinds of workplace accidents, and how a personal injury lawyer could be able to help you to make a personal injury claim in similar circumstances.

 If you believe you have a valid workplace accident claim, you may have questions about the claims process.
 If you do, our team is available on 0161 696 9685.
 They will answer any questions that you have, and also explain the steps you can take to get your claim underway.

 - Fractured And Broken Hands Caused By Accidents At Work

 - Anatomy Of The Bones In Your Hand, Phalanges, Metacarpals And Carpals

 - Different Types Of Accidents At Work Reportable To The HSE

 - 6 Potential Ways You Could Sustain A Broken Hand At Work

 - Case Study: £30,000 Payout For A Hand Fractured At Work

 - Broken Hand At Work Compensation – Payout Examples

 - No Win No Fee Fractured And Broken Hand At Work Cases